× Search

 What is different about sustainability in Scotland?

-The School has developed specific resources to understand and address the sustainability priorities of the construction market in Scotland.
+The School has developed specific resources to understand and address the sustainability priorities of the built environment in Scotland.
 There are some major differences in policy and legislation.
+Find out more below.

 The Circular Economy (Scotland) Bill was introduced by Scottish Govt on 13 June 2023.
 This Bill requires Scottish Ministers to introduce measures to help develop a circular economy.
 This includes: